ourownstory/neural_prophet/docs/hyperparameter-selection.md

 ## Data Preprocessing Related Parameters

 `normalize_y` is about scaling the time series before modelling.
-By default, NeuralProphet performs an z-score normalization of the time series.
+By default, NeuralProphet performs a (soft) min-max normalization of the time series.
 Normalization can help the model training process if the series values fluctuate heavily.
-However, if the series does not such scaling, users can turn this off. `impute_missing` is about imputing the missing values in a given series.
-Similar to Prophet, NeuralProphet too can work with missing values when it is in the regression mode without the AR-Net.
+However, if the series does not such scaling, users can turn this off or select another normalization.

+`impute_missing` is about imputing the missing values in a given series.
+S imilar to Prophet, NeuralProphet too can work with missing values when it is in the regression mode without the AR-Net.
 However, when the autocorrelation needs to be captured, it is necessary for the missing values to be imputed, since then the modelling becomes an ordered problem.
 Letting this parameter at its default can get the job done perfectly in most cases.

 ## Trend Related Parameters
-% TODO trend_smoothness, trend_threshold
+You can find a hands-on example at [`example_notebooks/trend_peyton_manning.ipynb`](https://github.com/ourownstory/neural_prophet/blob/master/example_notebooks/trend_peyton_manning.ipynb).

+The trend flexibility if primarily controlled by `n_changepoints`, which sets the number of points where the trend rate may change.
+Additionally, the trend rate changes can be regularized by setting `trend_reg` to a value greater zero.
+This is a useful feature that can be used to automatically detect relevant changepoints.

+`changepoints_range` controls the range of training data used to fit the trend.
+The default value of 0.8 means that no changepoints are set in the last 20 percent of training data.

+If a list of `changepoints` is supplied, `n_changepoints` and `changepoints_range`  are ignored.
+This list is instead used to set the dates at which the trend rate is allowed to change.

 `n_changepoints` is the number of changepoints selected along the series for the trend.
 The default value for this is 5.